Weatherize and Seal Your House

-Heating your house or building is one of the biggest energy consumers.
-With certain improvements, you can use less energy to heat your house.
+Heating your house or other building is one of the biggest energy consumers; however, with certain improvements, you can use less energy to heat your house.

 Replace your windows with double pane windows because these will not lose as much heat.